 Source: adapted from T.R.
 Lakshmanan and L.R.
 Chatterjee (2005) “Economic Consequences of Transport Improvements”, Access, No. 26, pp. 28-33.

-Long-distance sailing was a key technology of the mercantile era, enabling the setting of the first true global trade networks linking emerging European powers with Asia and the Americas.
+Long-distance sailing was a key technology of the mercantile era, enabling the setting of the first truly global trade networks linking emerging European powers with Asia and the Americas.
 Several of these territories were incorporated into colonial empires.
-Emerging trade networks were complemented by advances in navigation (through cartography) and payments methods through the setting of banking systems.
-The increasing spatial reach of the main commercial cities and the beginning of a division of labor permitted a growth in their population and size.
-There was also the setting of a global urban primacy with centers such as Amsterdam, London and Lisbon dominating.
+Emerging trade networks were complemented by advances in navigation (through cartography) and payment methods through the setting of banking systems (letters of credit).
+The increasing spatial reach of the main commercial cities and the beginning of a division of labor permitted growth in their population and size.
+There was also the setting of a global urban primacy with centers such as Amsterdam, London, and Lisbon dominating.

 The technical innovations of the industrial revolution relied on the mechanization of production and mobility.
 This permitted new processes that were previously challenging to apply, particularly the principles of economies of scale and the vertical integration of production through an increasingly complex system of suppliers.
 Substantial developments in infrastructure (e.g. railways and telegraph networks) and transactions (banking, legal enforcement) took place.
 This was associated with large-scale urbanization, particularly through rural to urban migration, with several cities surpassing one million inhabitants; the setting of metropolitan areas.
 This process was however associated with structural and social issues that would remain salient urban challenges such as infrastructure provision (utilities, public transit), slums, and unemployment.